 It’s being written by John Staats, who was apparently one of the key designers of a slew of early dungeons and content, including Karazhan, Wailing Caverns, and much more.
 There’s a good extract of the book over on Wowhead that details some of the work on Scholomance.
 In the early days apparently it could take 6 hours(!) to finish a single run - and this is a 5 man dungeon, not a raid.

 It’s fascinating to read how Staats wanted to change the mob density in the dungeon as a result, but Jeff Kaplan (at the time the ‘endgame designer’ for WoW) pushed back as doing that may have had unintended consequences on the world economy.
 The less mobs, the less loot, and also the less crafting drops:

+The next morning, I went back to Jeff’s office, to tell him again about the length.
+Ever patient, he explained that it wasn’t simply a matter of removing spawns, there might be quests that depended a number of drops and removing monsters might unbalanced quests.
 [Kaplan] explained that there were also trade skill recipes that used ingredients from loot tables - so reducing monsters could also affect the trade skill economy.
 “There’s lots of systems connected to monsters, and we also could be introducing bugs into the game by changing things.”

 It’s very much an insider account, and he’s not hiding the politics and tensions of working on a high pressure development, which is unusual for this kind of book.
 Apparently it’s a fully Blizzard approved project, so it must be (mostly) accurate.